Jeroen-45/screenshot-bot/README.md

 # ScreenshotBot
-A Minecraft Fabric mod that add a simple socket server to your Minecraft client that can be used to let the client join or leave specific servers, take screenshots and run arbitrary commands that could normally be typed in chat by the user.
+A Minecraft Fabric mod that adds a simple socket server to your Minecraft client that can be used to let the client join or leave specific servers, take screenshots and run arbitrary commands that could normally be typed in chat.
 When taking a screenshot the mod first waits for chunk loading activity to stop.
-This mod is particularly useful for automating taking screenshots using external programs, but could also be used for any other program you're making that needs an easy way to interface with a Minecraft client to join/leave minecraft servers and/or send client commands.
+This mod is particularly useful for aiding automation of screenshotting using external programs, but could also be used for any other program you're making that needs an easy way to interface with a Minecraft client to join/leave minecraft servers and/or send client commands.

 ## Usage
 Connect to port **4000** and send any of the following lines: